RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US003 - Register a collaborator with a job and characteristics
+# US003 - Register a collaborator and characteristics

 ## 1. Requirements Engineering